 In most cases, the relationship between advertiser and Floodlight configuration is 1:1 in both directions.
 Under certain circumstances, however, it's possible for multiple advertisers to all share the same configuration.
 Sharing configurations in this way establishes a parent-child relationship between advertisers.

-DCM users can learn more about managing Floodlight configurations in the DCM help center.
+Campaign Manager users can learn more about managing Floodlight configurations in the Campaign Manager help center.

 FloodlightActivity resource represents a specific user action that you want to track.
 Properties of an activity include the type of action to track and how recorded conversions should be counted.